RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

 - [crd.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/crd.yaml)

 The next step applies crd.yaml, creating a [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) for your Redis Enterprise Cluster resource.
-This provides another API resource to be handled by the k8s API server and managed by the operator we will deploy next.
+This provides another API resource to be handled by the k8s API server and managed by the operator deployed next.
 We strongly recommend **not** changing anything in this yaml file.

 To apply it, run: